Jahia/content-security-policy/docs/README.md

 ### Overview

-The purpose of this module is to allow the definition of a Content Security Policy for a website inside Digital Experience Manager.
+The purpose of this module is to allow the definition of a Content Security Policy for a website inside Jahia.
 For more information about the Content Security Policy, please refer to this URL: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy

 ### Installation